by Noelle Lipschutz

 How Clients View the Yardi Help Desk in a CoE Model

-In a Yardi Center of Excellence, the help desk is no longer just ticket resolution.
+In a Yardi Center of Excellence, the help desk plays a strategic role beyond ticket resolution.

 Modern Expectations for Yardi Help Desk Support